“How can you be so obtuse? Is it deliberate?” – Andy Dufresne, “The Shawshank Redemption”

 I watched videos presented by the prosecution – videos of such poor quality the government had to tell people what the videos were supposedly showing.
 And even with the aid of explanation, to him who has eyes to see and ears to hear, these videos revealed nothing.

 I was born to be a voice for truth, for Dzhokhar, as a writer and blogger.
 Others were born to investigate, put there to dig.
 Through their efforts, the truth has been unearthed from deep beneath a pile of distortion and lies courtesy of a corrupt and dangerous government.
-Our government.

 While TV screen images and reporters told us what to believe about the Boston Marathon bombing and the crimes that followed, a real investigation was beginning, much of it conducted by ordinary citizens.
 I am grateful for each one of them.